Oxsomi/core3/docs/oiSB.md

 Overlapping memory is allowed, to allow (future) support for unions.

 The SBFile's ListSBVar and ListSBStruct can have duplicate names (which is fine), but a single struct (or the shader buffer itself) can't have duplicate names in its members (so `F32 a, a;` would be disallowed).
 However, duplicate struct names (even in current scope) is allowed.

+## Quirk(s) between DXIL/SPIRV

+The biggest quirk between DXIL and SPIRV is that DXIL doesn't have anything beyond flattened arrays, though SPIRV does.
+To support this, oiSB will flatten arrays too when DXIL is used and unflatten if SPIRV is used.
+If DXIL and SPIRV oiSB files are merged through SBFile_combine it is safe to merge one way (so from flattened to unflattened).
+For example: `[16]` could be recast to `[4][4]` or `[8][2]`.
+But once it has been unflattened, it can never be flattened again and can't merge with incompatible multi dimensional arrays (or ones with a mismatching flattened count).
+So merging DXIL and SPIRV will always result in the array info that SPIRV has.
+Other than that, it forces SPIRV to use DX-like alignment rules for structured/storage buffers and constant buffers.

 ## Changelog